Australian Marlin Fishing

 Gold Coast marlin

-While the Gold Coast is yet another stop on the little black marlin EAC train (the East Australian Current transports both the marlin and their food south along the Australian east coast), the Gold Coast is more than little black marlin over the summer months (typically December to February).
+Meanwhile the Gold Coast is yet another stop on the little black marlin EAC train (the East Australian Current transports both the marlin and their food south along the Australian east coast), the Gold Coast is more than little black marlin over the summer months.

 Over the cooler months (and in fact the rest of the year), the Gold Coast is also home to a solid blue marlin bite with up to seven blues in a day and several in XL size variety recorded.